Should Your Child See a Doctor?

 - Acne is a skin condition caused by blocked oil glands

 - Main symptoms are pimples and blackheads on the face

 - Whiteheads (pimples) are plugged oil glands that are closed.

 - Blackheads are plugged oil glands that are open.
 Reason: The oil turns black when it is exposed to air.

-- Red bumps are blocked oil glands that have leaked.
+- Red bumps are from blocked oil glands that have leaked oil.
 This causes irritation in the skin around them.
 Larger red bumps can be quite painful.

 - Acne mainly appears on your face, neck, and shoulders

 - Acne skin changes are from plugged oil glands.
 Acne has several causes.